 - a) Small rooming houses utilizing three bedrooms or less shall be permitted in all zones which permit residential dwellings.
-Notwithstanding the above, small rooming houses are not permitted in the Waterfront Area. - b) Large rooming houses (exceeding three bedrooms) shall be permitted in all zones in an Urban Centre of Community Area which permit residential dwellings subject to locational criteria detailed in an implementing Zoning By-law consisting of, but not necessarily limited to: - i) Maximum gross floor area of 275 square metres (2,960 square feet); - ii) Maximum of five bedrooms; - iii) Minimum number of parking spaces; - iv) Minimum landscaped area; and,

-- v) increased / enhanced setbacks from property lines.

-- c) All large rooming houses shall be subject to site plan control.

-- d) A Licensing By-law passed pursuant to the Municipal Act may address safety concerns for neighbours and users of these residences.
-The matters to be addressed in this licensing By-law include, but are not necessarily limited to:

-- i) Fire;

-- ii) Property Standards;
+Notwithstanding the above, small rooming houses are not permitted in the Waterfront Area. - b) Large rooming houses (exceeding three bedrooms) shall be permitted in all zones in an Urban Centre of Community Area which permit residential dwellings subject to locational criteria detailed in an implementing Zoning By-law or Community Planning Permit By-law consisting of, but not necessarily limited to: - i) Maximum gross floor area of 275 square metres (2,960 square feet); - ii) Maximum of five bedrooms; - iii) Minimum number of parking spaces; - iv) Minimum landscaped area; and, - v) increased / enhanced setbacks from property lines. - c) All large rooming houses shall be subject to site plan control (or a Community Planning Permit agreement, if applicable). - d) A Licensing By-law passed pursuant to the Municipal Act may address safety concerns for neighbours and users of these residences.
+The matters to be addressed in this licensing By-law include, but are not necessarily limited to: - i) Fire; - ii) Property Standards;

 - iii) Electrical;

 - iv) Building Code;

 - v) Health;

 - vi) Fencing; and

 - vii) Regular inspections.